Python-do-ECARES/Classes/Session_2/Readme.md

 ![](images/step2.E.png)

 In the bottom-left part of the window you can assign a **summary** and a **description** to your changes.
-Make sure to use *standardised summaries* as explained below.
+Make sure to use *standardised summaries*, as explained below.
 Then commit your changes to you own branch.

 ![](images/step2.F.png)